-By analyzing the data of this empirical study, the researcher believes that a major portion of these firms were operating where the marginal revenue was below the average total cost curve as there were some problems like entrepreneurial inefficiencies and other issues that need indepth research from some time (since 2006 from Table 7).
+By analyzing the data of this empirical study, the researchers believe that a major portion of the firms studied were operating where the marginal revenue was below the average total cost curve as there were some problems like entrepreneurial inefficiencies and other issues that need in-depth research from some time (since 2006 from Table 7) .
 However, they continued production until the recent compliance issues hampered some of them from getting sufficient orders from the buyers (according to BGMEA since 2013).
 In this situation, these factories had to shut down in the short-run because they were unable to cover their average variable costs as the revenue from the produced apparel unit could not even cover the average variable cost.